-The affirmative vote of the majority of the shares represented at the meeting, will be necessary for the adoption of the foregoing resolution, with abstentions having the effect of negative votes and broker non-votes deemed to be absent shares.
-The approval and adoption of the Plan is not a matter which is required to be submitted to a vote of the stockholders of the Company.
+The affirmative vote of the majority of the shares represented at the meeting and entitled to vote will be necessary for the adoption of the foregoing resolution, with abstentions having the effect of negative votes and broker nonvotes having no effect because they not considered entitled to vote on this matter.
+The approval and adoption of the Stock Incentive Plan is not a matter which is required to be submitted to a vote of the stockholders of the Company.
 The reason for submitting such proposal to a vote of the stockholders is to meet a condition of Section 162(m) of the Internal Revenue Code of 1986, as amended, which provides for the deduction of certain executive compensation in excess of \$1,000,000, and to meet the requirement of the New York Stock Exchange.
-Management has not determined what course of action it intends to take in the event of a negative vote on the proposal by stockholders.
+The Stock Incentive Plan will become effective upon adoption by the stockholders.